dannybloe/dzVents/README.md

 	* a boolean value (true or false, no quotes!).
 When set to false, the script will not be called.
 This is handy for when you are still writing the script and you don't want it to be executed just yet or when you simply want to disable it.
 	* A function returning true or false.
 The function will receive the domoticz object with all the information about you domoticz instance: `active = function(domoticz) .... end`.
 So for example you could check for a Domoticz variable or switch and prevent the script from being executed. **However, be aware that for *every script* in your scripts folder, this active function will be called, every cycle!!
 So, it is better to put all your logic in the execute function instead of in the active function.** Maybe it is better to not allow a function here at all... /me wonders.
 * **execute**: This is the actual logic of your script.
 You can copy the code from your existing script into this section.
 What is special is that dzVents will pass the domoticz object and for device triggers, the device that caused the trigger to be executed.
 These two objects are all you need to access all the data that Domoticz exposes to the event scripts.
 They also have all the methods needed to modify devices in Domoticz like modifying switches or sending notifcations. *There shouldn't be any need to manipulate the commandArray anymore.* (If there is a need, please let me know and I'll fix it).
 More about the domoticz object below.

+**Note: if you have a script with *both a device trigger and a timer trigger* then only in the case of when a device update occurs, the changed device is passed into the execute function.
+When the timer triggers the script then this second parameter is `nil`.** You will have to check for this situation in you script.

 *timer* trigger options
 -------------